 9. Citibank

-Citibank is the only bank that has a significant presence on social media, giving them the distinct advantage of being the most bank in the world to possess this distinction.
+Citibank is the only bank that has a significant presence on social media, giving it the distinct advantage of being the most bank in the world to possess this distinction.

-There is a well-known tale that was actually published by the Wall Street Journal around a woman who complained on Twitter about the length of time that customers had to wait on hold before being connected to customer support.
+There is a well-known tale that the Wall Street Journal actually published about a woman who complained on Twitter about the length of time that customers had to wait on hold before being connected to customer support.

-Although it will not result in monetary gain, it will save you a significant amount of time.
+Although it will not result in monetary gain, it will save you significant time.
 One way to look at that is as an opportunity to save money!

 10. Starbucks

-Given how widespread its use is, the world’s largest coffee company has, without a doubt, taken precautions to protect its reputation inside the social media sphere, which is certainly a smart move.
+Given its widespread use, the world’s largest coffee company has, without a doubt, taken precautions to protect its reputation inside the social media sphere, which is certainly a smart move.

 You can take your complaint to the company’s Twitter if the staff were unable to resolve the issue to your satisfaction and you had a negative experience.